-- I’m a Stanford student studying sociocultural anthropology, with minors in economics and creative writing.
+- I’m a Stanford student studying sociocultural anthropology, with a minor in creative writing.
 Generally, I’m interested in questions around globalism, transnationalism, social stratification, and sexual behavior.
 And I like to explore these themes through academic and creative forms of writing.

-- I’m a Hapa, a person who is partially of Asian or Pacific Islander descent (I’m half Filipino and half white).
-And when I don’t use Hapa, I describe myself as a Filipino American, an Asian American, and/or a person of color.
+- I’m Mixed Race, Filipino from my mom’s side and white from my dad’s side.
+I describe myself as a Filipino American, an Asian American, and/or a person of color.
 (No hyphen in Filipino American or Asian American…Filipino/Asian is an adjective describing the type of American I am!)
 Other times I refer to myself as brown or biracial.
 (But officially on my driver’s license, my race is listed as “Other.”)

 - I’m a Filipino and an American.
 (Yes, I’m a dual citizen!)